CARE® Reliability Software

 Step 5: Maintainability

-Once the product is reliable and safe we can proceed with the maintenance analysis by using the CARE – MTTR.
+Once the product is reliable and safe, maintenance analysis can proceed using the CARE – MTTR.
 The MTTR is the average “Remove and Replace time” of all the faulty assemblies.
-Complete maintenance analysis which accounts for logistic delay times is later done by the BQR’s apmOptimizer.
+Complete maintenance analysis which accounts for logistic delay times is later done using BQR’s apmOptimizer.

-Finally we will introduce an Initial Maintenance Concept which will be optimized by the apmOptimizer.
+Finally, an an Initial Maintenance Concept will be optimized by apmOptimizer.